 1. Where do you store your insulin?
 2. Show me how you mix your insulin before giving your injection (only if this is required).
 3. Show me where you inject your insulin?
-4. Do you check for lumps under the skin, have you identified any and if so do you avoid injecting into these areas?
-5. How often do you change the sites where you inject?
+4. Do you check for lumps under the skin, have you identified any and if so do you avoid injecti these areas? ng into 5.
+How often do you change the sites where you inject?
 6. How far apart do you space injections?
 7. How often do you change your needles?
 8. What angle do you insert the needle into the skin?
-9. How long do you leave the needle in the skin after pressing down the dose button?
-10. How do you dispose of used "sharps"?
+9. How long do you leave the needle in the skin after pressing down the dose button? ľ 10.
+How do you dispose of used "sharps"?